-The main objectives followed by Brookfields School are the following:
+The main objectives followed by Brookfields School are the following (See Policy located on the school's website):

-- (a) Charges for educational visits taking place during school hours of pupils with parents receiving Income Support, Working Families Tax Credit, Disability Working Allowance or Income-Based Job Seeker's Allowance will not be made but a voluntary contribution will be asked for. - (b) Brookfields School will seek voluntary contributions, in order to fund activities taking place in school hours for which the costs cannot be met from the school budget, eg entry costs to a Zoo, adventure park etc.
+(a) Charges for educational visits taking place during school hours to pupils of parents receiving Income Support, Working Families Tax Credit, Disability Working Allowance or Income-Based Job Seeker's Allowance will not be made but a voluntary contribution will be asked for.

+(b) Brookfields School will seek voluntary contributions, in order to fund activities taking place in school hours for which the costs cannot be met from the school budget, eg entry costs to a Zoo, adventure park etc.